New ‘Child’s Play’ Fan Film Releases Extremely Creepy Trailer And Poster

 — Dread Central (@DreadCentral) November 23, 2018

 The original 1988 version of Child’s Play starred Catherine Hicks, Dinah Manoff, Chris Sarandon, Alex Vincent, and of course, Brad Dourif.
-Dourif has voiced Chucky in every on-screen iteration of the character to date, though will not be reprising the role for the Summer 2019 remake.
+Dourif has voiced Chucky in every on-screen iteration of the character to date, though he will not be reprising the role for the Summer 2019 remake.
 Instead, Dourif has decided to stay loyal to original-creator Don Mancini for the aforementioned upcoming television series.

 The Child’s Play television series has yet to be given a date of release.